 Admission to this event is free.
 Zoom registration link below.

-Join us for a dynamic discussion between exhibiting artist Veronica Perez and intellectual collaborator, Alexandra Méndez, as they discuss themes found in Perez’s work including: grief, erasure, ancestral lineage, the Latinx experience, and pop culture.
+Join us for a dynamic discussion between exhibiting artist Veronica Perez and intellectual collaborator, Alexandra Méndez, as they discuss themes found in Perez’s work including grief, erasure, ancestral lineage, and the forgotten and stolen histories of the Latinx diaspora.

 Veronica Perez has exhibited in Maine at Cove Street Arts (Portland, ME), Colby College (Waterville, ME), Portland Museum of Art, SPACE Gallery (Portland, ME), and New Systems Exhibitions (Portland, ME).
 They were awarded the Ellis-Beauregard Fellowship in the Visual Arts as well as a year-long fellowship at the Lunder Institute for American Art at the Colby College Museum of Art.
 Perez received an MFA from Maine College of Art and a BFA from Moore College of Art and Design (Philadelphia, PA).